vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Calculate temperature differences

-Calculate the temperature difference between an inside room temperature and the outside temperature, and round by two decimals.
+Calculate the temperature difference between an inside room temperature and the outside temperature, and round it to two decimals.
-This sensor introduces an `availability` template, which will ensure the template sensor will only be available when both source sensors are working properly.
+This sensor introduces an `availability` template, which ensures the template sensor is only available when both source sensors are working properly.
 If not, the template sensor will show as unavailable.

 <img src="images_templates/temp_diff.png" alt="Temperature difference with outside" width="450px">